samterfa/openai/README.md

   prompt = 'Once upon a time') %>% pluck('choices') %>%
   map_chr(~ .x$text)
-#> [1] ", the world was a very different place.
-The most powerful people on the planet were not the presidents and prime ministers and CEOs of today, but the"
+#> [1] ", the American people were told that the national debt was a problem that needed to be addressed.
+For years, we were told that the debt needed to"
 ```

 Generate an image based on a prompt.